sheetalturaga/Tech-Interview-Prep-flutter-mobile-app/README.md

 - Calendar feature: As a user, I would like to have a calendar feature, so I can mark how often I am able to practice and visualize my streak.
 - Customizable profile picture/edit profile: As a user, I would like to personalize my profile by being able to customize my profile page /picture so that it keeps my profile unique.
 - User Collaboration: As a user I would like to be able to create a study group so I could invite other users to my network and do competitive time-based group quiz session.
 This could be a way to make studying fun and ensures we stick to the study plan.
+- The questions are unique for each session of the quiz for all the different topics so that the user is never asked the same questions again.
+The user can report a problem if the question is not correct.
+The app provides an explanation, either right or wrong, after each question.

 _App Workflow:_